AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-templates.md

     </tbody>
    </table>

-## How preferences apply to templates and template tasks
+## How preferences apply to templates and template tasks {#how-preferences-apply-to-templates-and-template-tasks}

 When you create a project template, the settings listed in the tables below are configured automatically by a correlating project or task preference.